 I am a Cuban artist; in 2010, I came to the U.S. as a refugee.
 I am obsessed with finding music in my painting.
 I am always looking to translate my Artworks into sound.
 My art has been exhibiting in galleries and museums in the U.S and Cuba.
 Some examples are the Binghamton University Art Museum, NY.
 Arnot Art Museum, NY.
 Museo de la Ciudad, Cuba.

 I am obsessed with finding music in my painting.
-So my painting is deeply linked to my music.
-Composing music for my painting makes it possible for my art to reach a different dimension.
+So my works are deeply linked to my music.
+Composing music for my artworks makes it possible for my art to reach a different dimension.
 In my art, I am working on different styles because I believe that each type of mood must be expressed in different art styles.
 These ideas of stylistic plurality also allow me to enrich, even more, the history I have with my art.
 Check out this great video

 The development of my expressive trajectory has taken 20 years to evolve to its current phase.
 My current work began with a series of drawings that I began, in 1997.
 Today, my work contains two kinds of space; one space is visual and the other is based on my interest in music.
 The forms of each of the modes of artistic expression that I employ in my work – music and painting – are not necessarily intrinsically linked – because “musical forms” and “pictorial forms” do not function on the same sensory level.
 Nonetheless, as content, within a given work, these elements can fuse and affect an audience’s perceptual sensibilities.
 Such a fusion of sound and image was found in the history of film in silent movies.
 In this sense, such films were mute but not deaf.